Skip to main content

 Inviting Visitors to Explore Its Rich History

-Situated on the northern edge of St. Augustine, the St. Augustine Lighthouse and Maritime Museum stands as a historic beacon with roots dating back to the late 1800s.
-This structure was built on land that had been used as a strategic lookout, where watchtowers and surveillance points once safeguarded the coastline.
-The lighthouse, crafted with resilience and functionality, soon became a landmark for mariners navigating the treacherous waters off Florida's coast.
+Situated on the northern edge of St. Augustine, the St. Augustine Lighthouse and Maritime Museum dates back to the late 1800s and was built on land that had been used as a strategic lookout, where watchtowers and surveillance points once safeguarded the coastline.
 Today, the St. Augustine Lighthouse and Maritime Museum invites visitors to explore its rich history and breathtaking surroundings through interactive programs and exhibits.

-The lighthouse is preserved with a unique collection of artifacts, archives, and displays that showcase the evolution of maritime technology and the lives of the lighthouse keepers and their families.
+The lighthouse is preserved with a collection of artifacts, archives, and displays that showcase the evolution of maritime technology and the lives of the lighthouse keepers and their families.
 Exhibits reveal everything from antique navigational instruments to stories of heroic rescues, offering insight into the maritime history that shaped the region.

 Through these displays, guests gain a deeper understanding of the lighthouse's role in local and national history, emphasizing its importance during periods of change and challenge.
 A journey up the lighthouse's 219 steps presents visitors with a physical challenge but offers a memorable reward.

 A Fascinating Journey Through Education, Research, and Community Involvement